-In furtherance of the Institution’s charitable mission, it is our Policy to provide Charity Care and Financial Aid to eligible patients who cannot afford to pay for all or a portion of medically necessary services, including insurance coinsurances, insurance deductibles, and balances after exhausted coverage or other benefit coverage.
+In furtherance of the Institution’s charitable mission, it is our Policy to provide Financial Aid and Charity Care to eligible patients who cannot afford to pay for all and/or a portion of medically necessary services, including insurance coinsurances, insurance deductibles, and balances after exhausted coverage and/or other benefit coverage.
 Due to Federal Regulations, Medicare coinsurances and deductibles will be handled on a case by case basis.
-If a person other than patient requests information regarding this Policy, such information should, if possible, be provided at the time of the request.
+If a person other than patient requests information regarding this Policy, such information should, be provided at the time of the request.
 Our goal is to provide prompt, clear and understandable information that is consistent and is communicated in the patient’s primary language, generally English or Spanish.

-Charity Care and Financial Aid require the expenditure of significant resources and funds by the Institution.
+Financial Aid and Charity Care require the expenditure of significant resources and funds by the Institution.
 Such expenditures include “Charity Care,” i.e., free care, and “Financial Aid,” i.e., discounts, reduced payments and extended payment schedules.
-Eligibility for Charity Care or Financial Aid under this Policy should be based on an individual determination of the patient’s needs and available resources.
+Eligibility for Financial Aid or Charity Care under this Policy should be based on an individual determination of the patient’s needs and available resources.

-The Institution’s financial commitment to Charity Care and Financial Aid will be established annually as part of the budget process and will be approved by the Institution’s Board of Trustees.
+The Institution’s financial commitment to Financial Aid and Charity Care and this policy will be established annually as part of the budget process and will be reviewed and approved by the Institution’s Board of Trustees/Directors on an annual basis.
 The Institution’s debt collection policies, e.g., criteria for commencing a collection action and implementing post-judgment collection remedies, should be consistent with this Policy.
 Contracted collection agencies and/or collection attorneys should act in a manner that is consistent with this Policy.

-As set forth in further detail below, Charity Care and Financial Aid are available for medically necessary services to those persons who reside in our community and who meet stated criteria.
-To the extent reasonably possible, a patient should be evaluated for eligibility for Charity Care or Financial Aid when he/she initially presents for inpatient or outpatient care.
+As set forth in further detail below, Financial Aid and Charity Care are available for medically necessary services to those persons who reside in our community and who meet stated criteria.
+This Policy is applied uniformly, consistently, and equally for all eligible patients.
+To the extent reasonably possible, a patient should be evaluated for eligibility for Financial Aid and Charity Care when he/she initially presents for inpatient, elective procedures, and outpatient services.

-Charity Care and Financial Aid are available to persons:
+Financial Aid and Charity Care are available to persons:

-In addition, low income and, in some cases, middle income, persons who are unable to meet his/her financial obligations for medically necessary services due to the extraordinary high cost of those services, inadequate insurance coverage or similar reasons, may qualify on a case-by-case basis for Financial Aid under this Policy.
+• In addition, low income and, in some cases, middle income, individuals who are unable to meet his/her financial obligations for medically necessary services due to the high cost of those services, inadequate insurance coverage or similar reasons may qualify on a case-by-case basis for Financial Aid and Charity Care under this Policy

 If the patient refuses to cooperate, he/she will be treated as a “self-pay” patient.
 Any failure to cooperate under this Policy should be noted in the patient’s financial file and be considered when the patient next requests elective services.

-The determination that a patient qualifies for Charity Care or Financial Aid will be re-evaluated (a) at each inpatient admission, and (b) at least every 12 months for outpatient services.
-Staff should request if there has been a change in financial circumstances, which may affect a patient’s eligibility under this Policy.
+The determination that a patient qualifies for Financial Aid or Charity Care will be re-evaluated (a) at each inpatient admission, and (b) at least every 12 months for outpatient services.
+Staff should ask if there has been a change in financial circumstances, which may affect a patient’s eligibility under this Policy.
 If there is a change, the patient’s status should be updated.